A weekend at Lake O’Hara Lodge in Yoho National Park is the perfect prescription to chase any winter blues you might have away.

 In the summer the hiking looks to be incredible and I can hardly wait to explore the trails.
 In the winter, a guided back-country ski or snowshoe is included in the price of your stay.

 Before this trip I figured guides were not for me.
 They’re for sissies.

-But James, our guide, who has his own company – Alpine Guiding Services Worldwide, took us into country we never would have ventured into on our own, especially since we were new to the area and the avalanche risk was high.
+But James, our guide, took us into country we never would have ventured into on our own, especially since we were new to the area and the avalanche risk was high.
 We had a glorious day in incredible snow.
 I only wish I had good alpine gear for the downhill bits.

 I had wondered before we came what the rest of the guests would be like.
 My sense after our stay, is that everyone visiting the lodge shares a love of nature and the outdoors.
 Lake O’Hara Lodge is not a five star sort of place, even with the five star prices.
 It’s a place to savour the outdoors with a comfortable bed, delicious food and really interesting, engaging people at the end of the day.
 And as a treat, it’s definitely worth the money.

 Rates in the winter are $327.50 per person.
 That includes, all meals, guide services and gratuities.

 Would you ski in 11 kilometres to experience a stay at Lake O’Hara Lodge?